wotakumoe/wotaku/ns.md

 For this example, we will use [Tokyo Insider](https://www.tokyoinsider.com/).
 !!!

+### Step 1
-- Open the title you want to stream and scroll down to get the link.
+Open the title you want to stream and scroll down to get the link.
 Click on the quality that you want to stream.
 ![](/static/ss/ns/ddl_1.png)

-___
+### Step 2

-- Copy the download link of the episode.
+Copy the download link of the episode.
 ![](/static/ss/ns/ddl_2.png)

-___
+### Step 3

-- Now paste it in the media player and stream.
+Now paste it in the media player and stream.
 ![](/static/ss/ns/ddl_3.png)

 ## Bypasses